peteamiri/Tutorials/SalesForce/CertNote2.md

 1. Identity Verification History

 2. **Identify the steps to set up and maintain a user** (required fields: Last name, email/username, user license, profile) (req: Last name, Alias, Email, Username, Community Nickname, Role, User Licence, Profile) (Email becomes username, community nickname and Alias are derived from email and names, role is not compulsory)
-In Salesforce, every user is identified by a username, password, and a single profile.
+In SalesForce, every user is identified by a username, password, and a single profile.
 The profile determines what tasks users can perform, what data they see, and what they can do with the data.
 A user can be assigned to one or more of feature licenses.
 You can also set up accounts for users outside your organization who need to access a limited set of fields and objects.
 These user licenses can grant access to Customer Portal and partner portal.
-Using Salesforce to Salesforce, you can create connections to share records with other Salesforce users outside of your organization.
+Using SalesForce to SalesForce, you can create connections to share records with other SalesForce users outside of your organization.
 Profile settings control access to applications and objects.
-Sharing features control access to specific records Maximum Salesforce users per edition:
+Sharing features control access to specific records

+Maximum SalesForce users per edition:

-Contact Manager(5), Group(5), Professional(unlt), Enterprise(unlt), Unlimited(unlt), Developer(2)
+* Contact Manager(5),
-￼
+* Group(5),
+* Professional(unlt),
+* Enterprise(unlt),
+* Unlimited(unlt),
+* Developer(2)

-3. Given a scenario, troubleshoot common user access and visibility issues ￼￼￼1.
-Check login history (to see what the problem is?
+3. Given a scenario, troubleshoot common user access and visibility issues
+	1. Check login history (to see what the problem is?
 Usually a password lockout after invalid password, if password is the problem, reset password to send a new password and then unlock/ lockout could be temporary or admin reset)) (if no incorrect attempt then the user was using an invalid email/username to login)

 	2. If access problems are one of the below then identity must be confirmed:
 		a.
 Does user profile has any login restriction?
 		b.
 Does user IP address in organization’s trusted IP range?
 (Only user with an activated IP address can login)
 			* IP address considered activated if IP address falls within trusted IP ranges
 			* IP address previously activated by user
 			* Browser can be identified by a cookie
 		c.
 Has user been activated from this IP before?
 		d.
-Does user’s web browser have valid cookies from Salesforce?
+Does user’s web browser have valid cookies from SalesForce?

 User profile login restrictions:
 1. Login hours (outside of the hrs. login is denied) (Set login access for specific profiles (login hours under profile)) (For example: customer support specialist profile can login from 7am until 5pm, Mon to Fri)